 The Leaf at Canada’s Diversity Gardens

-The Leaf will be the centerpiece of Canada’s Diversity Gardens at Assiniboine Park in Winnipeg.
-The 6,000+ square metre (64,600-sqft) facility will feature four distinct zones that transport visitors through entirely different climates and environments.
-The most prominent feature of the structure is its ethylene-tetrafluoroethylene (ETFE) cable net roof that is tensioned off of a 33-metre (108-foot) tall “diagrid tower” which rises up through the centre of the building.
-The diagrid tower is comprised of round HSS/pipe and custom cast steel nodes designed by CAST CONNEX.
+The Leaf is the centerpiece of Canada’s Diversity Gardens at Assiniboine Park in Winnipeg.
+The 6,000+ square meter (64,600 sqft) facility will feature four distinct zones that transport visitors through entirely different climates and environments.

 Owner: Assiniboine Park Conservancy